-Materials created by licensed employees and the financial gain there from are the property of the school district if school materials and time were used in their creation and/or such materials were created in the scope of the licensed employee's employment.
+Materials created by licensed employees and the financial gain there from are the property of the school district if school materials and time were used in their creation and/or such materials were created in the scope of the licensed employee's employee's employment.
 The licensed employee must seek prior written approval of the superintendent concerning such activities.

-Cross Reference: 401.3 Employee Conflict of Interest

-606.6 Student Production of Materials and Services
+Legal Reference:Iowa Code § 279.8 (2015).Cross Reference:401.3 Employee Conflict of Interest 606.6 Student Production of Materials and Services